GoogleCloudPlatform/dataflow-opinion-analysis/README.md

 #### [Optional] Download and install the Sirocco sentiment analysis packages

-If you would like to employ this sample to analyze text and find opinions, download and install [Sirocco](https://github.com/datancoffee/sirocco), a framework maintained by [Sergei Sokolenko](https://medium.com/@datancoffee).
+If you would like to use this sample for deep textual analysis, download and install [Sirocco](https://github.com/datancoffee/sirocco), a framework maintained by [@datancoffee](https://medium.com/@datancoffee).

 * Download the [Sirocco Java framework](https://github.com/datancoffee/sirocco/releases/download/v1.0.0/sirocco-sa-1.0.0.jar) jar file.